SamDeMario-lab/NanoBlot/To_do.md

 ### Add a feature to have count tables generated again, this could be due to Htseq not running properly, or the user happened to use a new metadata file, etc.

-### When running the R script, in addition to printing the scaling factors, also print the duplication factors that are automatically calculated

 ### Skipping subsetting currently doesn't work because the R script doesn't know where those bam files are

 ### Add user_input_files to the gitignore